geissermorillo/JavaNight/.github/pull_request_template.md

 [GIT Commit message guide](https://confluence.fpa.rbxd.ds/display/ID/Git+Commit+message)

-## Verififications that should have been when create PR
+# Checklist that should have been when create PR:
 - [ ] Are all commit messages meaningful?
 - [ ] Has a build been run locally?
 - [ ] Have all unused imports been removed?